-The observations of AOD and Ångström exponent have been assimilated with the model simulations in order to obtain improved aerosol concentrations fields.
+20 The observations of AOD and Ångström exponent have been assimilated with the model simulations in order to obtain improved aerosol concentrations fields.
 The assimilation procedure is described first, followed by the results of the assimilation experiments.

-5 5.1 Assimilation setup
+5.1 Assimilation setup

 The data flow in the assimilation experiments is illustrated in Fig. 6.
-Two different assimilation configurations are distinguished: Standard AOD assimilation that takes only AOD observations into account, and the new hybrid AOD assimilation that also includes Ångström exponent observations.
+Two different assimilation configurations are distin-25 guished: Standard AOD assimilation that takes only AOD observations into account, and the new hybrid AOD assimilation that also includes Ångström exponent observations.
 In both systems, the observations are used to obtain posterior aerosol mass concentrations that should better represent the actual concentrations.
 These could be used used as initial conditions for a forecast, a simulation with a standard model configuration starting from the posterior concentrations; in this study, no forecast experiments are performed however.
-The assimilation of AOD observations is done in the same way in both systems; however, in the hybrid system, the assumed aerosol size distributions for the AOD simulations are obtained through an extra Ångström analysis.
-To distinguish the AOD assimilations from each other, the AOD assimilation using the AOD operator based on prior aerosol size distribution is referred to as the AOD analysis, while the AOD assimilation based on the posterior aerosol size distribution from the Ångström analysis is referred to as the Hybrid analysis.
+The assimilation of AOD observations is done in the same way in both systems; however, aerosol size distribution is refered to as the AOD analysis, while the AOD assimilation based on the posterior aerosol size distribution from the Ångström analysis is refered to as the Hybrid analysis.